How Will You Know if Your Operation is Making Money?

 Managers make the decisions about investments, and tasks.
 They define the mission and philosophy for the operation.
 They develop the plan, hire and motivate the people to implement the plan (or tell the kids what to do), invest in the assets to implement the plan, set priorities, and evaluate the results so they can adjust the plan if needed.

-Partial budgeting helps make decisions for smaller investments that do not affect whole farm operation.
+Helps make decisions for smaller investments that do not affect whole farm operation.
 Look at the expected increases to income and decreases to expenses for a project compared to decreases in income and increases in expenses.
 This will help you decide how much you can invest, and the impacts on other parts of the business.